donadev/gradle-ios-deploy/README.md

     summary.set("...") //summary for the repo
     homepage.set("...") //Webpage url
     gitUrl.set("...") //url for the git repository
-    podRepository.set(
+    specRepository.set(
-      PodRepository(
+      SpecRepository(
-        "name", //alias of the spec repository in your local system "url" //url of the private spec repository
+        "name", //alias of the spec repository in your local system (can be any string) "url" //url of the private spec repository
       )
     )